On the (super)additivity of simplicial volume: Proof of Theorem

-Let $(X,A)$ be an admissible pair.
-In this section we prove that the pair $(\A(X),\A(A))$ constructed in Section \ref{sec: aspherical multicomplexes of admissible pairs} can be obtained from the pair $(\Elle(X),\Elle(A))$ by taking the quotient with respect to a particular simplicial action (Corollary \ref{cor: aspherical pair is the quotient of the minimal one}).
+Let $(X,A)$ be a good pair i.e. a CW-pair such that \begin{itemize} \item[(1)] $\pi_1(A\hookrightarrow X,x)$ is injective, for every $x\in A$; \item[(2)] $\pi_n(A\hookrightarrow X,x)$ is an isomorphism, for every $x\in A$ and $n\in \N_{\geq 2}$. \end{itemize} In this section we prove that the pair $(\A(X),\A(A))$ can be obtained from the pair $(\Elle(X),\Elle(A))$ by taking the quotient with respect to a particular simplicial action (Corollary \ref{cor: aspherical pair is the quotient of the minimal one}).
 It turns out that this action is equivalent to the action by an amenable group.
-Since amenable groups are invisible to bounded cohomology (Proposition \ref{proposition: amenable - invariant resolutions}), this fact will be the key ingredient to relate the relative bounded cohomology of $(X,A)$ with the simplicial bounded cohomology of a pair of complete, minimal and aspherical multicomplexes (Proposition \ref{prop: bounded cohomology via aspherical multicomplex for pairs}).
+Since amenable groups are invisible to bounded cohomology (Proposition \ref{proposition: amenable - invariant resolutions}), this fact will be the key ingredient in our proof of Theorem \ref{thm: relative mapping theorem, isometric version}.
 We begin with the following definition.

 \begin{defn} Let $(K,L)$ be a pair of multicomplexes.
 We define $\Gamma(K,L)$ to be the group of all simplicial automorphisms in $\Aut(K,L)$ that are (topologically) homotopic to the identity (as maps of pairs) relative to the 0-skeleton of $K$.
 Moreover, for every $i\in \N_{\geq 1}$, we define